 Wollman Rink, Central Park, enter at Central Park South and Sixth Avenue

 Hit the ice and skate to live Jewish music played by the Maccabeats.
-Other fun on tap includes kosher food and the illumination of a giant hard-carved ice menorah.
+Other fun includes kosher food and the illumination of a giant hard-carved ice menorah.

-Want more seasonal fun?
+Want even more seasonal activities?
 Check out our Holiday Fun Guide and our jam-packed Event Calendar.